2023-VT-Spring-Capstone/tooling/mysql_maxwell/README.md

 3. A config folder contains the files necessary to configure the settings of both MySQL and Maxwell.

 # Setup
-### To start with, download the docker-compose.yml file, along with two folders named mysql_init and config.
+### Download or clone the mysql_maxwell folder.

 All three items should be in the same directory at the same level.

-### Type the following command in the command line: 'docker compose up -d'.
+### Type 'docker compose up -d' in the command line.

 Now you have:
-1 container for MySQL
+1 container for MySQL,
-1 container for Maxwell
+1 container for Maxwell,
 1 container for Zookeeper,
 3 containers for kafka brokers,
     - kafka-1 on port 29092 between containers, localhost:9092 on host machine